rackerlabs/docs-cloud-files/api-docs/use-cases/static-websites-using-cdn-enabled-containers/create-a-static-website.rst

 The following instructions describe using a CNAME with your DNS Server (or name server).
 The CNAME is the domain name of your site (such as www.rackspace.com).
 Your CNAME is set up with your individual DNS Server.
-For more information about using CNAMEs, see the *Cloud DNS Developer Guide*.
+For more information about using CNAMEs, see the Cloud DNS API documentation at the :rax-devdocs:`API documentation home <>`.
 After your CNAME is established, set the CNAME to your Cloud Files CDN URI to get your site up and running on the web.